 Kungliga biblioteket is the National Library of Sweden.
 Our collections extend more than a thousand years back in time and are growing daily.

-We collect, preserve and make available almost everything that is published in Sweden – from manuscripts, books and newspapers to music, TV programs and pictures.
-The National Library is a Government Authority under the ambit of the Ministry of Education, governed by a National Librarian, Karin Grönvall.
+We collect, preserve and give access to almost everything that is published in Sweden – from manuscripts, books and newspapers to music, TV programs and pictures.
+The National Library is a Government Authority under the ambit of the Ministry of Education, headed by the National Librarian, Karin Grönvall.

 From censorship to cultural treasure

-In 1661, a law for legal deposit was introduced in Sweden.
-It means that printers are required to deliver one copy of their material to the National Library.
-Initially, the law was an instrument of censorship, a way for the state to control citizens.
-Today, it helps us to preserve Sweden's cultural treasure.
+In 1661, Sweden introduced a law for legal deposit.
+It required all printers to deliver one copy of their material to the National Library.
+Initially, the law was an instrument of censorship, a way for the state to control its citizens.
+Today, it helps us preserve Sweden's cultural treasure.

 In the late 1900s, the law was expanded to include sound, moving images and computer games.
-In 2012, the law for legal deposit of electronic material was also added.
+The law for legal deposit of electronic material was added in 2012.

-Our collections currently consist of more than 18 million items.
+Our ever-growing collections currently hold over 18 million items.
 Most of these are stored in underground storage rooms.

 More than just Swedish

-The National Library is also a research library in social sciences and humanities.
-Therefore, we also have literature in a variety of languages on topics such as history, sociology and art.
+We are also a research library in the social sciences and humanities.
+Therefore, our literature spans a variety of languages on topics such as history, sociology and art.

 In addition, we collect foreign material with a Swedish connection.
-This means translated books, but also for example games by Swedish producers and films that are about Sweden.
+These include translated books, games by Swedish producers and films about Sweden.

 A source for independent research

 We do not evaluate or screen the material we collect.
-Everything is saved as it is, regardless of form and content.
-Therefore, the National Library is an independent source for research, for you and for future generations.
-Ultimately, our mission is about democracy, equality and freedom to form your own opinion.
+Everything is saved as it is, regardless of form or content.
+Thereby, we support and stimulate independent research, for today and future generations.
+Our mission is ultimately to aid democracy, equality and the freedom to form one's own opinion.